UVCity/Right-Call/Documentation/Development.md

 3. Write your test case.
 In the it() write the actions that your test will be taking, and at the end expect a value.

 Try to write a test for every function a component has.
 Try to be as comprehensive as possible.

+# Linting
+  This project uses the default ypescript style guide.
+It will only check .ts files, so as we progress more into typescript this will become more beneficial.
+To run the linet navigate to the web or the api folder.
+From there run
+  >`npm lint`

+  This will mark any styling errors and is encouraged to run before every push to main.